QiufangMa/template-mechanism/draft-tt-netmod-yang-config-templates.md

 may validate type constraints for the leaf, including those defined in the type's "range", "length", and "pattern" properties.
 Implementations may also consider using mechanism defined in {{?I-D.ietf-netmod-yang-anydata-validation}} to validate anydata.

-> Editor's Note: Should the validity of template configuration be mandatory or optional?

 That said, if a template is applied in the configuration data tree, the results of the template configuration merging with configuration